jauntywunderkind/pd-omnitool/README.md

 Open Power Hub envisions a design able to inform, enable, and empower users and makers about the full range of interesting, sophisiticated capabilities that Power Delivery grants, while creating a practical, ridiculously flexible hub device.

-# Flexible Open Source Power Delivery - Ports and Rails
+# Power Delivery OmniTool - Flexible Power Routing

 ## Overview

-With these lofty goals, Open Power Hub envisons a flexible power bus based architecture.
-The Power Power Hub ties together a number of ports (6 in the reference design: 4 USB-C and 2 DC) via switchable connection to three main power buses: a power providing input bus, and two variable power output buses.
-The unified input bus powers each output bus via a boost-buck converter.
+With these high challenges in the industry, PD OmnitTool envisons a flexible & enduring architecture for interconnecting DC & USB Power Delivery devices in a radically-flexible forward-spec-compatible way.
+The PD OmniTool ties a number of ports (6 in the reference design: 4 USB-C and 2 DC) onto three switchable buses: a power providing input bus, and two variable voltage output buses.
+High speed data pass-through capabilities are provided to allow expected data-connection operations to continue independent of power transfer operations.
+Software defined architecture insures radical forward compatibility unmatched by off-the-shelf USB Power Delivery Controllers, and is a key part of allowing individual ports maximal on the fly reconfigurability, switching betwen input & output modes & various operating voltage regimes.

+The PD OmniTool should, for many users, serve as an adequate multi-device charging hub, powered by a wall wart device potentially of high power.
+However the OmniTool's flexible architecture means it should be suitable for a far wider range of sophisticated power operations.
+Via the boost-buck power conversion core and fine software control, it should be a capable off the grid power nexus, able to use an attached battery bank and solar panel to power devices, sending excess power to the batteries (at current-controlled rate), or drawing from the batteries when solar is insufficient.
+Attaching a USB-C power bank to this system ought allow negotiated power draw on the wall charger to insure the full charge rate regardless of solar conditions.

 This design allows for negotiating power-providing devices to be sourced to provide a variety of power outputs, while keeping design size and cost relatiely limited.